Washington Legal Foundation

-Litigating
+Litigation

-Since its founding, the Washington Legal Foundation has litigated more than 1,108 court cases, participated in 745 administrative and regulatory proceedings, initiated 138 judicial misconduct investigations, and filed more than 165 attorney and reform actions and petitions.
+Since its founding in 1977, the Washington Legal Foundation has litigated more than 1600 court cases, participated in nearly 900 administrative and regulatory proceedings, and published nearly 2,900 legal studies by over 2,500 different legal experts.
+They have also initiated 138 judicial misconduct investigations, and filed more than 165 attorney and reform actions and petitions.

-Cases the WLF has been involved in include:
+Cases in which WLF have been involved include:

 Abigail Alliance v. von Eschenbach, 495 F.3d 695 (D.C.
 Cir.
 2007).

-WLF represented terminally ill plaintiffs who successfully sued their doctor for potentially life-saving drugs that had not yet been approved by the FDA.
+WLF represented terminally ill plaintiffs who unsuccessfully sued the Food and Drug Administration (FDA) for potentially life-saving drugs that had not yet been approved.

 Auvil v.
 CBS "60 Minutes", 67 F.3d 816 (9th Cir.
 1995).

-The appellate court affirmed the trial court's rejection of a challenge to evidence which supported a "60 Minutes" broadcast alleging that the Washington apples contained a carcinogen that harms children.
+The appellate court affirmed the trial court's rejection of a challenge to evidence which supported a 60 Minutes broadcast alleging that the Washington apples contained a carcinogen that harms children.

 Goldwater v.
 Carter, 617 F.2d 697 (D.C.
 Cir.
 1979).

-WLF represented several members of congress who enjoined President Carter from unilaterally terminating the Mutual Defense Treaty between the U.S. and Taiwan without the support of a majority of both houses of Congress or two thirds of the Senate.
-(The Supreme Court later overruled this decision.)
+WLF represented several members of congress who enjoined President Jimmy Carter from unilaterally terminating the Mutual Defense Treaty between the U.S. and Taiwan without the support of a majority of both houses of Congress, or two-thirds of the Senate.
+The Supreme Court later overruled this decision.

 Phillips v.
 Washington Legal Foundation, 524 U.S. 156 (1998).

 This case determined that interest earned on a fund belongs to the person who owns the principal.
-The government’s effort to seize the funds in question was unconstitutional under the takings clause of the 5th Amendment as applied through the 14th Amendment.
+The government’s effort to seize the funds in question was unconstitutional under the takings clause of the Fifth Amendment as applied through the 14th Amendment.

 Washington Legal Foundation v.
 Henney, 202 F.3d 331 (D.C.
 Cir.
 2000).

 This lawsuit forced the government to admit that neither the FDAMA nor the CME Guidance independently authorizes the FDA to prohibit or sanction drug manufacturers from discussing off-label uses for their drugs.

 Washington Legal Foundation v.
 U.S. Department of Justice, 491 U.S. 440 (1989).

-This case held that the Federal Advisory Committee Act did not apply to Justice Department's solicitation of the American Bar Association’s views on prospective judicial nominees.
+This case held that the Federal Advisory Committee Act did not apply to U.S. Justice Department's solicitation of the American Bar Association’s views on prospective judicial nominees.

 Washington Legal Foundation v.
 Shalala, U.S. Dist.
 Lexis 9377 (1993).

-The court dismissed the complaint for lack of standing when WLF sued on behalf of a cardiac surgeon and two human heart valve recipients to enjoin the U.S. Dept. of Health and Human Services and the FDA from enforcing regulatory restrictions that would subject human-tissue heart valves to FDA's premarket approval process.
+The court dismissed the complaint for lack of standing when WLF sued on behalf of a cardiac surgeon and two human heart valve recipients to enjoin the United States Department of Health and Human Services and the FDA from enforcing regulatory restrictions that would subject human-tissue heart valves to FDA's premarket approval process.

-Amicus curiæ
+Amicus curiae

 In Holder v.
 Humanitarian Law Project, the Washington Legal Foundation filed a brief that argued that certain provisions of the PATRIOT Act do not violate the First Amendment.
-The statute makes it a crime to give any form of aid, including humanitarian assistance, to groups on the State Department’s list of foreign terrorist organizations.
+The statute makes it a crime to give any form of aid, including humanitarian assistance, to groups on the U.S. State Department’s list of foreign terrorist organizations.